poetofcode/FaceDetector/README.md

 # FaceDetector
-Android app for the face recognition powered by ML Kit for Firebase
+Android app for the face recognition :godmode: powered by ML Kit for Firebase :fire:

 ## Screenshot